 Date First Implemented2008

-Race and Ethnicity > American Indian or Alaska native; Gender > Female; Race and Ethnicity > Hispanic/Latino-Latina; Vulnerable Populations > Impoverished; Medically uninsured; Rural populations; Substance abusers; Women
+Race and Ethnicity > American indian or alaska native; Gender > Female; Race and Ethnicity > Hispanic/latino-latina; Vulnerable Populations > Substance abusers; Women

 Problem AddressedA small but significant number of women use illicit drugs and/or engage in binge drinking during pregnancy, leading to poor birth outcomes.
 Adequate prenatal care and substance abuse treatment can help improve outcomes, but relatively few pregnant substance abusers have access to such support.